-- a) assisting with overnight activities (including Nights Away) or will undertake any other role that may be determined to be a childcare role under the Protection of Children (Scotland) Act. - b) helping out more than once per month in Scotland i.e. twice or more in a thirty-day period - 16.1.4.4 Helpers (or other non-members) who do not meet any of the criteria in 16.1.4.3 must not have a criminal record check or an internal check and must not be recorded on the membership system. - 16.1.4.5 For those helpers (or other non-members) who are undertaking regulated activity there are three steps which must be completed: - A new record is created on the membership system with the permission of the Lead Volunteer or their nominee and a "non-member-needs disclosure" role is added.
+helping out more than once per month in Scotland i.e. twice or more in a thirty-day period

+Helpers (or other non-members) who do not meet any of the criteria in 16.1.4.3 must not have a criminal record check or an internal check and must not be recorded on the membership system.

+For those helpers (or other non-members) who are undertaking regulated activity, there are three steps which must be completed:
-The recording on the membership system is for the sole purpose of enabling criminal record check and internal check processes to be undertaken.
-It does not confer any membership or other benefits or responsibilities (see 16.1.4.6).

-Once the new record is created, the new non-member can then log into the system and enter their personal data.

-b) Before undertaking any regulated activity a criminal record check must be satisfactorily completed c) Before undertaking any regulated activity, a satisfactory internal check must be satisfactorily completed.
+- a) A new record is created on the membership system with the permission of the Lead Volunteer or their nominee and a "non-member-needs disclosure" role is added. - The recording on the membership system is for the sole purpose of enabling criminal record check and internal check processes to be undertaken.
+It does not confer any membership or other benefits or responsibilities (see 16.1.4.6). - Once the new record is created, the new non-member can then log into the system and enter their personal data. - b) Before undertaking any regulated activity, a criminal record check must be satisfactorily completed - c) Before undertaking any regulated activity, a completed and satisfactory internal check must be satisfactorily completed.

-Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by [SV]

-Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of POR

-Until these three steps are all complete, the applicant must always be supervised when with young people and must not undertake any form of regulated activity (16.1.4.2).
+Until these three steps are all complete, the applicant must always be supervised when with young people and must not undertake any form of regulated activity (see 16.1.4.2 and 16.1.4.3).
 The person(s) supervising must be members with a full appointment and with a current personal enquiry.

-- 16.1.4.6 Helpers and other non-member roles do not have any membership benefits, nor any personal accident or medical expenses unless provided locally.
-(See Chapter 8.) - 16.1.4.7 Where a helper is no longer providing informal support either because they have become a member or because they have stopped being a helper, the membership system must be updated accordingly under arrangements made by the Lead Volunteer. - 16.1.4.8 A "non-member-needs-disclosure" role on the membership system must not be used to enable volunteers to avoid any or all of the seven steps in the volunteer joining journey.
+Helpers and other non-member roles do not have any membership benefits, nor any personal accident or medical expenses unless provided locally.
+(See Chapter 8.)

+Where a helper is no longer providing informal support either because they have become a member or because they have stopped being a helper, the membership system must be updated accordingly under arrangements made by the Lead Volunteer.

+A "non-member-needs-disclosure" role on the membership system must not be used to enable volunteers to avoid any or all of the seven steps in the volunteer joining journey.